 Change in Pain Interference

-Pain interference will be assessed by Patient-Reported Outcomes Measurement Information System (PROMIS)-29 Questionnaire using the rating from with 4 = minimal interference to 20 = significant interference.
+Pain interference will be assessed by Patient-Reported Outcomes Measurement Information System (PROMIS)-29 Questionnaire using raw scores (rating from with 4 = minimal interference to 20 = significant interference) and T scores (ranges from approximately 41 to 75, with a mean of 50 and a standard deviation of 10, based on the US general population.
+A higher score indicates greater pain interference.)

 Time frame: Baseline and post-week 5 treatment